LeetLLM

 Build the evidence record

 Earlier chunking lessons showed how to cut a document into searchable spans.
-A production service adds the fields needed to use those spans later: a stable document identifier, a parent section for citations, a version, an effective date range, a region, and access tags.
+A production service adds the fields needed to use those spans later: a stable document identifier, a parent section for citations, a version, an effective date range, a region, and an access control list (ACL) tag.

-Our tiny corpus has two current policies and one superseded policy.
+Our tiny corpus has three current policies and one superseded policy.
 Notice that the US and EU rules deliberately differ.
 That difference turns an access-control bug into a visible wrong answer.

 evidence-records.py